microsoft/onnxruntime-training-examples/nvidia-bert/README.md

  --max_predictions_per_seq 80 --vocab_file ./workspace/bert/data/download/google_pretrained_weights/uncased_L-24_H-1024_A-16/vocab.txt --do_lower_case 1

 ```

+### Make data accessible for training
+Data prepared using the steps above need to be available for training.
+Follow instructions in the sections below to learn steps required for making data accessbile to training process depending on the environment where BERT pretraining will be done.

 ## BERT pretraining with ONNX Runtime in Azure Machine Learning Service
 The pretraining job in Azure ML can be launched using the following options: